fishfolk/jumpy/book/src/simple_gun_weapon.md

 ## Testing

 The last thing we need to do is put our new weapon in the game and test it!
 Fish Fight's levels are defined in json files in the `assets/levels` directory.
-For testing items there is a test level in the game defined in a file called `test_level.json`.
+For testing items, there is a test level in the game defined in a file called `test_level.json`.
 Open this file.

 In this file you will see a long list of item entries containing data about items that are placed in the level.
 The easiest way to add your new weapon to this level is to replace the `name` field of one of other items currently in the level with the name of your new weapon (referred to as `your_weapon` throughout this chapter).
 Here is the entry for my sniper weapon.